AmbiqAI/heartkit/docs/usage/cli.md

     The following command will download and prepare all datasets specified in configuration JSON file.

     ```bash
-    heartkit --mode download --config ./configs/download-datasets.json
+    heartkit --task rhythm --mode download --config ./configs/download-datasets.json
     ```

 ---

 ## [Train](../modes/train.md)

-The `train` command is used to train a HeartKit model for the specified `task` and `dataset`.
+The [train](../modes/train.md) command is used to train a HeartKit model for the specified `task` and `dataset`.
 Each task provides a reference routine for training the model.
 The routine can be customized via the configuration file.
-Please refer to `heartkit/defines.py` to see supported options.
+Please refer to [HKTaskParams](../modes/configuration.md#hktaskparams) to see supported options.

 !!!
 Example "CLI"